 Can buyers picture themselves enjoying game night in your living area, relaxing in your reading nook or getting work done in your home office?
 I want your home to welcome buyers and give them a sense of comfort.
 I'll help you do this by suggesting small improvements that enhance your house's features.

 I'll tell you take away anything that gives the impression of clutter.
 Table and counter tops should be neatly arranged.
 Brick-a-brack, sentimental items, family photos, and kids' artwork should get stored away too.
 I can help you de-clutter your house.
 Unattractive or cluttered areas make your home seem less spacious and buyers have a harder time imagining themselves living there.

 Every area gets a once-over.
 Improvements that directly impact your dollars include easy-to-fix items like pieces of furniture that should get rearranged, rooms that need neutral paint, carpet that needs changing, fixtures that need shining, and windows that need cleaning.

 Working together, we'll make sure your house is appealing and that it's inviting, avoiding "offensive" or "too-bright" shades on the walls and furniture.
 And if the house is empty, you can consider borrowing furniture.
 You want your house to look inviting as opposed to bare.

 At your Open House, we're doing well if we're engaging the buyer's senses.

-Dark rooms can be a real mood killer, so we'll do things like part the curtains and change light bulbs where needed to invite the buyer inside.
-Together we'll enhance the air of the house with enjoyable music playing softly and assure a pleasing scent circulates room-to-room.
-We'll add cozy-looking bedspreads, and throw pillows on your chairs and bed.
-We want buyers to feel like your current house has the potential to be.
+Brightening up each room is of major importance, so we'll do things like part the curtains and reduce shadows where needed to invite the buyer inside.
+Together we'll enhance the ambiance with enjoyable music to listen to while guests experience your home and assure a pleasant scent circulates room-to-room.
+We'll include cozy-looking bedspreads, and pillows on your sofa and bed.
+We want buyers to feel like your current house is their future home.